tuckerweibell/recipe/src/unreleased.md

 #### Design updates

 - update the EzTooltip styles to use 'white-space: pre-line', adding support for newlines within a tooltip.
+- updated doc-site to more closely align with the updated ezcater branding (icon/colors/typography).

 #### Bug fixes